adammoore/document_vault/README.md

    ./run_celery.sh
    ```

+## Usage

+1. Navigate to `http://localhost:5000` in your web browser.
+2. Log in using your Google account.
+3. Use the navigation menu to access different features:
+   - Manage Documents: Upload, view, edit, or delete documents
+   - Manage Recipients: Add, edit, or delete recipients
+   - Configure Settings: Set up SMTP and other parameters

 ## Testing

 To run the tests:
 ```
-flask test
+pytest
 ```

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## License

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details.

+## Authors

+* **Adam Vials Moore** - *Initial work*

-## Author
+## Acknowledgments

-Adam Vials Moore
+* Hat tip to anyone whose code was used
+* Inspiration
+* etc